 8. Have fun in Northern Ontario's largest winter carnival

-Take the winter fun to the next level and join Boon Soo Winter Carnival, the largest event of its kind in Northern Ontario!
+Take the winter fun to the next level and join Bon Soo Winter Carnival, the largest event of its kind in Northern Ontario!
 The tradition started more than 50 years ago, from the idea of a businessman named Henry Bullock.
 The original purpose was to let people have fun during the long winter season, but years later, it had become an attraction for visitors too.
-At Boon Soo Winter Carnival, people enjoy skating and ice sculpture making, as well as musical performances.
+At Bon Soo Winter Carnival, people enjoy skating and ice sculpture making, as well as musical performances.
 The festivities end with an activity called polar bear swimming, which involves plunging into the waters despite the low temperatures!

 9. Try snowshoeing